GaloisInc/crucible/crux-mir/lib/Patches.md

 * Use `crucible_array_from_slice_hook` in `&[T] -> &[T; N]` `TryFrom` impl (last applied: May 26, 2023)

   The actual implementation uses a pointer cast that Crucible can't handle.

+* Disable `IsRawEqComparable`-based `SpecArrayEq` instances (last applied: May 26, 2023)

+  These require pointer casts that Crucible can't support.
+We instead fall back on the other `SpecArrayEq` instances that are slower (but easier to translate).